lce-Cream/Scala_training/airflow/readme.md

 # DAG graph
 <img src="./graph.png">

 # Run DAG
 Set your credentials in airflow connections.
 Check your dag is in Airflow GUI and run it.

-# Plans
-1. Create telegram bot to send messages from
-2. Try to implement some kind of pagination (read and write iterators?) when calculating annual sales instead of loading whole table into ram

 # Questions
 When I tried to install Ubuntu and Mint virtual machines they worked awful, constant lags and crushes for no reason.
 Is there any protection software involved, which is trying to put down my VM?